zakthompson/LLC-HTML-CSS/contributing.md

 To make changes to the slide deck that you want integrated back into the canonical repo:

 1. Fork `https://github.com/ladieslearningcode/LLC-HTML-CSS.git` to your own Github account
-2. Make your changes and commit them to your fork
+2. Make your changes and commit them to your repo
 3. Push to your fork on Github
 4. File a pull request against /ladieslearningcode/LLC-HTML-CSS
     - from your fork on Github, go to **Pull Requests**